What causes your pet allergy?

 - Itchy nose, roof of mouth or throat.

-- Itchy and red rashes appearing on skin.
+- Itchy and red rashes appearing on the skin.

 - Facial pressure and pain.